Sorry, you need to enable JavaScript to visit this website.

 The exam must be completed in one sitting.
 Candidates may take a comfort break during the exam, but this is not counted as a valid reason to pause the timer.
 Candidates must not attempt to pause, restart or stop the timer once they begin.
 The timer will continue as it would at a physical exam venue, unless an agreed reasonable adjustment is in place that allows scheduled breaks to be taken during the exam.

 Any attempts to pause the timer are logged on the system and will be recorded as unusual activity.
-Unusual activity will be reviewed after the examination and reported to the debrief panel, if applicable.
+Unusual activity will be reviewed after the examination and reported to the reports and disqualification panel, if applicable.
 Attempting to pause the clock is a breach of examination rules and could mean the result is nullified.

 Disclosing content of examination questions